nads205/CodingDojo/BankOcr.Code/Readme.txt

 Build
 --------
 Please do a full rebuild when checking out the repo for the first time.
 This should restore the relevant Nuget packages.
+There should not be any external dependencies other that Nuget packages.
+The solution should compile first time.

 Tests
 --------